joelvandiver/joelvandiver.com/site/docs/blog/posts/2024-04-21-Python-Function-Protocols.md

 ```

-Obviously, the Python syntax is a little bit more verbose than the TypeScript, but at least with this implementation you get the same benefits for test isolation.
+Obviously, the Python syntax is a little bit more verbose than the TypeScript version, but at least with this implementation you get the same benefits for test isolation.